Skip to main content

 As the Commanders turn the page on a new era under owner Josh Harris, a key front office figure is preparing to depart.

-Jason Wright has relinquished his role as Commanders team president and is assuming a new role of senior adviser, NFL Network Insider Ian Rapoport reported.
+Jason Wright has relinquished his role as Commanders team president and is assuming a new role of senior advisor, NFL Network Insider Ian Rapoport reported.
 Wright is expected to leave the organization entirely by the end of the 2024 season, per Rapoport.

 The Washington Post first reported the news.